Jkiganjo/Jkiganjo/README.md

 - 👋 Hi, I’m @Jkiganjo
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Web development, software development
+- 🌱 I’m currently learning Web development, software development, data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...